Know Your Social Networks

 In one sentence: Currently the largest and most influential social network, Facebook allows its users to create relationships with one another that would be difficult if not impossible to create or maintain otherwise.

-In one sentence: In 140 characters or less, Twitter allows its users to send mass instant messages to their followers and to the world in general.
+In one sentence: In 140 characters or less (now 280), Twitter allows its users to send mass instant messages to their followers and to the world in general.

 Contrary to popular belief, Twitter is not just about sharing what you had for lunch; it is a robust community that binds people of similar interests, a source many trust for the latest news and as an ongoing professional development tool.